 May this be added: "Master this in time: let what is spontaneous give good fortune."

 Just before his passing Buddha praised a monk who did not come to see him and pay his respect to him as others expected he would do.
-Buddha summoned him and was told: "I thought the best way to honour you was by becoming an Arhant [in deep meditation] before you departed."
+Buddha summoned him and was told: "I thought the best way to honour you was by becoming an Arhant ["a worthy one" etc., through deep meditation] before you departed."